Chainflow/solana-mission-control/docs/dashboard-desc.md

        Current version of the solana

     Solana node health:
-        current health of the node
+        current health of the solana node, if it is running fine it marked as **UP** or else marked as **DOWN**

     IP Address:
-        Gossip address of node
+        Gossip network address for the node

     Vote Account:
-       Shows information about whether the validator is voting or jailed
+       Shows information about whether the validator is voting or jailed, If the validator is voting account it marked as **YES** or else **NO**

     Validator Active stake:
-        Displays Validator current active stake
+        Displays the stake, delegated to this vote account and active in this epoch

     Commision:
       Validator's vote account commision, percentage (0-100) of rewards payout owed to the vote account.